aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

-# Title Here
+# EKS Cluster with Observability Tools

-Sets up a new Kubernetes Cluster with Amazon Managed Prometheus, Amazon Managed Grafana, and Opensearch.
-This example sends logs with FluentBit to OpenSearch.
+This example deploy a new Kubernetes Cluster with Amazon Managed Prometheus, Amazon Managed Grafana, FluentBit, and Opensearch.
+It also includes instructions for deploying a sample workload with ArgoCD to generate logs and metrics.

 ---
 **NOTE**